Bootstrapping Your Account

 Pinning Resource IDs

-Your code may reference specific resource IDs - a VPC ID in a variables file, a KMS key ARN in a config map.
-Use simfra: override tags to create resources with exact IDs.
+Your code may reference specific resource IDs — a VPC ID in a variables file, a KMS key ARN in a config map, a Route53 zone ID in a DNS module.
+Use simfra: tags for resources that accept tags, and the Simfra Terraform provider for resources that don't.

-See Resource ID Overrides for the complete tag reference and examples.
+See Resource ID Overrides for supported resources and examples.

 resource "aws_vpc" "main" {